Support the annual Great British Spring Clean

 Not necessarily.
 If you simply pick up the odd piece of litter which catches your eye when out and about you will be joining many other like minded individuals who routinely pick litter as they go and pop it in the nearest bin or recycle it.

-If you are feeling resourceful, you could even make your own litter picker! (follow the ‘make your own litter picker‘ link from North Devon’s website)
+If you are feeling resourceful, you could even make your own litter picker using sticks and string!

 What do I do with the litter collected?